yodaos-project/yodaos/README.md

 ## Releases

-This section describes how do [YodaOS][] release and its lifecycle.
+This section describes how do [YODAOS][] release and its lifecycle.

 #### versions